evinle/obsinotes/Pipefy L&L.md

 	- Custom form
 	- Email flow
 	- AI step: check the images and give a verdict if the dates and prices are accurate
+	- Flow through partners
+	- To business admins
+	- I wonder what their daily process is like now

 - How we reworked V-Coins with Pipefy
 - 1000USD/year per person